 Those students who are not being bused and who are not attending the after-school extended day program are to be picked up no later than 4:00 p.m.
-Parents will be charged a fee of \$1.00 per minute per child if picked up late.
+Parents will be charged a fee of \$5.00 for every 15 minutes a child is picked up late.
 Parents may either park in any marked parking space and walk into the building to pick up their children or may pull their vehicle into the pick up line to have their children placed directly in their cars by a school staff member.